Simon Joyner

-Simon Joyner (born 1971) is an American singer-songwriter from Omaha, Nebraska.
+Simon Joseph Joyner (born 9 August 1971) is an American singer-songwriter from Omaha, Nebraska.
 He has influenced the music of Bright Eyes, Kevin Morby and Gillian Welch.
 In the early 1990s, Beck listed Joyner in his top 10 albums when asked by Rolling Stone.
 He is also known for the so-called "Peel Incident," when British DJ John Peel played his album, The Cowardly Traveller Pays His Toll, from beginning to end on air.
 Joyner has collaborated with John Darnielle, of The Mountain Goats.
 He is named after Paul Simon.

-Simon Joyner lives in Omaha with his wife and three children.
+Joyner has released music on various independent labels, including: Team Love, Jagjaguwar, Sing Eunuchs!, Catsup Plate, One-Hour, Shrimper, Brinkman, Secretly Canadian, and Unread.
+He is also the co-founder of Grapefruit Records.

+Conor Oberst of Bright Eyes told NPR:"The way he structures his songs, the importance he places on lyrics and the phrasing really became the template for my music," Oberst says.
+"It's really something that stays with you, and he has such an incredible body of work that there's a lot for somebody to digest."Simon Joyner lives in Omaha with his wife and three children.